 The program also aimed to create a new recreational fishery for the benefit of local residents and visitors to the area.
 Many species of fish have been returned to this beautiful waterway.
 In the first year alone over 140 000 native fingerlings were released into the waters of Lake Kurwongbah.

 While some of the species will continue to breed in the Lake, unfortunately not all of them do, so the volunteers of PRFMA continue to restock the lake to everyone's benefit.
-This restocking effort has been made possible through a commitment to recurrent funding by the Moreton Bay Regional Council, supported by annual grants from the State Government (Fisheries Queensland).
-We thank these organisations for their commitment to making Lake Kurwongbah an exciting new fishery in the region.
+This restocking effort has been made possible through a commitment to recurrent funding by the Moreton Bay Regional Council, We thank the Moreton Bay Regional Council for their commitment to making Lake Kurwongbah an exciting new fishery in the region.

 Mick Hanfling Park